the-technat/technat.dev/README.md

 Since I'm a Kubernetes Engineer, the solution will be a Kubernetes cluster with all services beeing containerized.
 As Kubernetes distribution I'm using K3s as it has batteries included (which helps to reduce maintenance in my opinion) and it's lightweight, saving costly compute.

 The why section said it shall be a central solution.
 This has to be understood in more of a symbolic way.
 It's one cluster managed with the same set of tools.
 But in terms of phyiscal location the cluster is spread over a good number of places.
 This is done to save money and spin up compute wherever it's currently cheap.
 To make this happen, I base the cluster-networking on [Tailscale](https://tailscale.com), so that nodes can be in any network anywhere on the world.
 This is a dramatic decision as it makes the network a Single-Point-Of-Failure (SPOF), which we tolerate to achieve higher goals.
-Currently I got nodes on [Infomaniak](https://infomaniak.com), [Hetzner](https://hetzner.de) and some at home that I had lying around.
+Currently I got nodes on [Infomaniak](https://infomaniak.com), [Hetzner](https://hetzner.de) and some at home.

-So the main things needed for my cluster are:
-- some cloud providers
-- an openstack project by Infomaniak -> this is to host my DNS zone, could be anything else as well
-- a github repository to store configs and run automation via github actions
-- an akeyless account to store secrets (best with Github as IDP)

 ## Technical deep dive